GameServerManagers/LinuxGSM-Docs/Update.md

 `updateonstart="on"`

-This has the inconvenience of making your server longer to start, but is a good solution if you're not too familiar with [[Cronjobs]] yet.
+This has the inconvenience of making your server longer to start but can be useful for servers that are kept off most of the time such as match servers.

 ### Scheduled updates